 If your website does either of the following:

 - Uses your “Contact Us” page at its primary call-to-action

-- Doesn’t have landing pages
+- It doesn’t have landing pages

 Measuring Sales Cycles